Get Involved

 Undergraduate students may complete an internship and earn credits toward their major by enrolling in STAT 4190.
 Field Study Internship.
 Your internship may be with another academic department, a regional business, a government agency, or a non-profit organization.

-To find a suitable internship, you may seek help from the Department, the UConn Center for Career Development or the American Statistical Association.
+To find a suitable internship, you may seek help from the Department, the Center for Career Readiness and Life Skills or the American Statistical Association.

 STAT 4190 Requirements